 In my experience, duffel bags are the best way to pack.
 Duffel bags are more versatile and easier to fit in tight spaces.
 With duffel bags, you can usually pack much more in them and they come in a variety of large and smaller sizes.
 If you’re packing for more than one person, I think duffel bags tend to take up the least amount of room.

-I just purchased these for the whole family and they are huge!
+I just purchased these duffel bags from Amazon for the whole family and they are huge!
 I’m not a hundred percent sold on the material used on these bags, but these bags come with a one year warranty, so I shouldn’t have to worry about having any issues.

 Whenever you’re packing a suitcase, suitcases tend to have less room and can be much bulkier to carry.
 Although suitcases are generally made more high quality and have wheels, if you’re packing for more than one person, suitcases take up a lot of room.